mantidproject/mantid/docs/source/release/v3.14.0/reflectometry.rst

 ########

 - :ref:`algm-ReflectometryReductionOneAuto` now supports the Wildes method for polarization corrections as well as Fredrikze when configured in the parameters file.
-- :ref:`algm-ReflectometryReductionOneAuto` now uses spectrum numbers for it's processing instructions instead of workspace indecies
-- :ref:`algm-ReflectometryReductionOne`, :ref:`algm-ReflectometryReductionOneAuto`, :ref:`algm-CreateTransmissionWorkspace` and :ref:`algm-CreateTransmissionWorkspaceAuto` now uses spectrum numbers for their processing instructions instead of workspace indecies
+- :ref:`algm-ReflectometryReductionOne`, :ref:`algm-ReflectometryReductionOneAuto`, :ref:`algm-CreateTransmissionWorkspace` and :ref:`algm-CreateTransmissionWorkspaceAuto` now use spectrum numbers for their processing instructions instead of workspace indcies
 - :ref:`algm-ReflectometryReductionOne` and :ref:`algm-ReflectometryReductionOneAuto` Now take a parameter to pass processing instructions to the transmission workspace algorithms and no longer accept strict spectrum checking
 - Common naming of slit component name and size properties across algorithms.